 My family generates a pint-size jar of trash per year, and so can you!
-Here are a 100 tips to drastically reduce your household’s waste.
+Here are 100+ tips to drastically reduce your household’s waste.
 Each section is a condensed version of a full chapter in my book, so please consult it for further information, such as how-to’s and recipes.
 For Zero Waste alternatives, please shop your home or the local thrift shop.
-If you need product recommendations, please follow the links or visit my store (which gives further details on how we sourced and use them).
+For product recommendations, follow the links or visit my store (which gives further details on how we sourced and use them).

-- Arm yourself with a reusable water bottle, a couple grocery totes, a few cloth bags, jars, and bottles.
+- Arm yourself with a reusable water bottle, a couple of grocery totes, a few cloth bags, jars, and bottles.

-- Keep my 5Rs method in mind, as outlined in my book throughout the process: Refuse what you do not need, Reduce what you do need, Reuse what you consume, Recycle what you cannot Refuse, Reduce or Reuse, and Rot (Compost) the rest.
+- Keep my book’s method of 5Rs in mind, throughout the process: Refuse what you do not need, Reduce what you do need, Reuse what you consume, Recycle what you cannot Refuse, Reduce or Reuse, and Rot (Compost) the rest.

 - Welcome alternatives to disposables (paper towels, garbage liners, wax paper, aluminum sheets, disposable plates, cups, etc….): Swap paper towels for reusable rags, swap sandwich baggies for kitchen towels or stainless containers, drop garbage liners all together (wet waste is compostable anyways).

 - Buy in bulk or at the counter, bring cloth bags (dry goods), jars (wet items such as meat, deli, fish, cheese, oil, peanut butter) and bottles (liquids: oil, soy sauce, shampoo, conditioner).

 - If you cannot find an item in bulk, find a supplier (bring your jar to the ice cream shop, a pillow case to the bakery for your bread, or your bottles to the winery/brewery)… or make it (mayo, salad dressing, hot sauce, jams, hummus, cookies, canned tomatoes).

 - Shop the farmer’s market: they’ll take the egg carton and the berries baskets back for reuse.
 Your veggies will also most likely be free of plastic and stickers there too.

 - Learn to love your tap water

 - Use bulk liquid Castile soap as a dish/hand cleaner, baking soda as a scrubber (in a spice shaker) with a compostable cleaning brush.
 Purchase dishwasher detergent in bulk.